keeperofkey/doodle/src/lib/texts/about.md

 # About

 Hi there!
 Welcome to my personal website and portfolio.
-Everything you see here is my own work, and the code behind it.
+Everything you see here is my own work including the code behind it.
 I hope you enjoy it!

 It's a work in progress, so please check back often.